aws-samples/non-profit-blockchain/ngo-fabric/cli/README-CLI.md

 ## Step 2 - in Cloud9
 Create the Fabric client node, which will host the Fabric CLI.
 You will use the CLI to administer the Fabric network.
-The Fabric client node will be created in its own VPC, with VPC endpoints pointing to the Fabric network you created in Step 1.
+The Fabric client node will be created in its own VPC, with VPC endpoints pointing to the Fabric network you created in [Part 1:](../ngo-fabric/README.md)

 Execute the following script: